Tertiary education in New Zealand: Students

-Student loans

 The Student Loan Scheme is available to all New Zealand citizens and permanent residents.
-It covers course fees, course related expenses, and can also provide a weekly living allowance for full-time students.
+It covers course fees, course-related expenses, and can also provide a weekly living allowance for full-time students.
 The loan must be repaid at a rate dependent on income and repayments are normally recovered via the income tax system by wage deductions.
 Low income earners and students in full-time study can have the interest on their loans written off.

-On 26 July 2005, the Labour Party announced that they would abolish interest on Student Loans, if re-elected at the 2005 general election, which they were.
-From April 2006, the interest component on Student Loans was abolished for students who live in New Zealand.
+On 26 July 2005, the Labour Party announced that they would abolish interest on student loans, if re-elected at the 2005 general election, which they were.
+From April 2006, the interest component on student loans was abolished for students who live in New Zealand.
 This has eased pressure on the government from current students.
-However, it has caused resentment from past students many of whom have accumulated large interests amounts in the years 1992–2006.
+However, it has caused resentment from past students, many of whom have accumulated large interests amounts in the years 1992–2006.
 The National Party initially opposed the interest free loans policy, but after it lost the 2005 election, in early 2008 said it would keep interest off student loans.

 The Fifth National Government kept interest off loans, but increased the repayment rate from 10 to 12 per cent and reduced eligibility for the loans.

 Unions and students' associations

 Tertiary Education Union

-The New Zealand Tertiary Education Union (TEU) (in Maori: Te Hautū Kahurangi o Aotearoa) is the main union in the tertiary education sector, and represents the interests of more than 10,000 workers employed sector across New Zealand.
+The New Zealand Tertiary Education Union (TEU; in Maori: Te Hautū Kahurangi o Aotearoa) is the main union in the tertiary education sector, and represents the interests of more than 10,000 workers employed sector across New Zealand.
 Its membership includes teachers and workers employed in all occupations in universities, polytechnics, institutes of technology, wānanga, other tertiary education providers and allied organisations.